elementary-particles-Man/AI-TCP/docs/AI-TCP_RFC.md

 AI-TCP provides a neutral and traceable transport for inter‑LLM communication.
 This draft outlines the initial design goals and message structure in preparation for a formal IETF submission.

+### Implementation Focus: Rust

+As of this revision, the primary and canonical implementation of the AI-TCP protocol will be developed in Rust.
+This decision is driven by Rust's strong guarantees for memory safety, performance, and concurrency, which are critical for a robust and secure network protocol.
+All future design and implementation efforts will prioritize Rust as the reference language, ensuring consistency and maintainability across the project.

 ## 2. Introduction

 Large language models increasingly interact as autonomous agents.
 AI‑TCP defines a standard session format so that these models can exchange signed semantic payloads over existing TCP/IP networks.